verrazzano/docs/content/en/docs/monitoring/logs/_index.md

     --user verrazzano:$PASS https://$HOST/$INDEX/_doc/_search?q=message:*
 ```

-Verrazzano provides support for installation profiles: development (`dev`) and production (`prod`).
-The production profile, which is the default, provides a 3-node Elasticsearch and persistent storage for the Verrazzano Monitoring Instance (VMI).
-The development profile provides a single node Elasticsearch and no persistent storage for the VMI.
+Verrazzano provides support for [Installation Profiles]({{< relref "/docs/setup/install/profiles.md" >}}).
+The production profile (`prod`), which is the default, provides a 3-node Elasticsearch and persistent storage for the Verrazzano Monitoring Instance (VMI).
+The development profile (`dev`) provides a single node Elasticsearch and no persistent storage for the VMI.
+The `managed-cluster` profile does not install Elasticsearch or Kibana in the local cluster; all logs are forwarded to the admin cluster's Elasticsearch instance.

 ## Kibana
 Kibana is a visualization dashboard for the content indexed on an Elasticsearch cluster.
 Verrazzano creates a Kibana deployment to provide a user interface for querying and visualizing the log data collected in Elasticsearch.